-#495 ECONOMICS Credit: .50 Semester

-Prerequisite: None Grades: 10-12 No Fee
+#495 ECONOMICS Credit: .50 Semester Prerequisite: None Grades: 10-12 No Fee

-my of our all use movies allows.

 Economics develops an understanding of how the basic economic theory of supply versus demand affects prices in the economy.
 A good course for the student pursuing a career in business or the consumer who wants to learn the intricacies of the market place.
 General Business recommended.